teaching

 Steerable diffusion (text conditioning)

-1. Classifier-free Diffusion Guidance: The 2021 paper that defined how we use text prompting to guide diffusion.
+2. Classifier-free Diffusion Guidance: The 2021 paper that defined how we use text prompting w/o a classifier to guide diffusion.

 4. GLIDE: Towards Photorealistic Image Generation and Editing with Text-Guided Diffusion Models: This is paper that lays the groundwork for DALL-E-2.